tjdraper/tjdraper.com-v7/src/content/blog/2023/11/13/strangler-fig-mindset.md

 > In particular I've noticed a couple of basic strategies that work well.
 The fundamental strategy is EventInterception, which can be used to gradually move functionality to the strangler fig and to enable AssetCapture.

-This is not a bad strategy, but based on my experience, I believe we can think more broadly about how to apply a strangler fig approach.
+This is not a bad strategy, but based on my experience, I believe we can think more broadly about how to apply a strangler fig mindset.

 ## 1. ABC - Always Be Correcting